Leaseholds

 If the current lease on the property is short, we can also help with making it easier to sell by advising you on the options of extending the lease or purchasing the freehold (see below).

-Leasehold Extensions
+Leasehold extensions

 If you have owned the leasehold on a property for more than two years then you are eligible to extend the lease.
 Typically flats tend to have a lease term of between 99 and 125 years, and it is often advisable to extend the lease sooner rather than later, otherwise the cost of doing so becomes greater.
 Extending the lease is also a great way of retaining the value of the property and makes it more saleable if you decide to remortgage.

-Purchase of Freehold
+Purchase of freehold

 At Rothera Bray we can help advise you on the financial and practical implications of a freehold purchase, as well as review the current terms of your lease.

-Re-mortgaging a leasehold property is the same process as with a freehold property, and involves changing the mortgage on the property by moving to a new lender.
+It involves changing the mortgage on the property by moving to a new lender.
 You might choose to remortgage because your current mortgage deal is coming to an end or you want to increase the amount you borrow and another lender is offering a better deal.
 Our conveyancing team are very experienced in remortgaging for leasehold properties and work closely with banks and building societies to ensure the process happens quickly and without hassle.

 We can also advise and assist on transfer of equity for leasehold properties, where you are looking to change the legal ownership of the property without actually selling the property (see our Transfer of Equity page for more details).
 With a leasehold property there could be certain requirements under the lease that also need to be dealt with, as well as extra disbursements such as a notice served on the landlord, which we can also advise you on.

-Shared Ownership
+Shared ownership

 Taking out a shared ownership lease means you buy a share in your home and rent the remaining share at a reduced or subsidised rate, usually from a housing association through which the scheme is run.